gdancik/CSC-314/assignments.md

 </style>

 {% comment %}
+<div id = 'hidden' class = 'hide' markdown="1">
 {% endcomment %}
-<div id = 'hidden' class = 'hide' markdown="1">

 * Watch the You Tube videos covering genes, SNPs, and where your genes come from linked in the <a href = "../notes/">Course Introduction</a> notes
-* Install the Anaconda Individual Distribution on your personal computer, by following the Software installation instructions on the [Course Info](../info/) page.
-We will begin using Python in early February.
+* Install the required software on your personal computer, by following the Software installation instructions on the [Course Info](../info/) page.
+We will begin using Python in late January / early February.
 <!--<hr style = 'height:1px; background-color:maroon'> -->
+{% comment %}
 * [Lab #1 - OMIM and Inheritance]({{ site.baseurl }}/data/hw/Lab1_OMIM.docx) (Due: Monday, 01/30/2023)
 * [Lab #2 - Python Lab]({{ site.baseurl }}/data/hw/Lab2.ipynb)
 (Due: Wednesday, 02/08/2023; submit through [Blackboard](http://easternct.blackboard.com))